MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

 ### Components

 - [Emissions Impact Dashboard for Azure](https://www.microsoft.com/sustainability/emissions-impact-dashboard) helps measure your cloud-based emissions and carbon savings potential.
 It tracks direct and indirect greenhouse gas emissions related to cloud usage.
 - [Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extension of [Azure Monitor](https://azure.microsoft.com/products/monitor).
 It provides application performance monitoring (APM).
 Application Insights helps you understand how people use your application.
-Use this knowledge to improve your application efficiency.
+Use this knowledge to improve application efficiency.
 - [Azure Table Storage](https://azure.microsoft.com/products/storage/tables) is a service that stores non-relational structured data, also known as *structured NoSQL data*.
 It provides a key/attribute store with a schemaless design.
 For many types of applications, access to Table Storage data is fast and cost-effective.
 It typically costs less than traditional SQL for similar volumes of data.
 - [Azure Logic Apps](https://azure.microsoft.com/products/logic-apps) is a platform where you can create and run automated workflows with little to no code.
-By using the visual designer and selecting from prebuilt operations, build a workflow that integrates and manages your proxy sources, data storage, and efficiency calculation systems.
+By using the visual designer and selecting from prebuilt operations, build a workflow that integrates and manages proxy sources, data storage, and efficiency calculation systems.
-- [Azure Automation](https://azure.microsoft.com/products/automation) includes process automation with runbooks that allow you to implement complex logic using PowerShell code to improve efficiency.
+- [Azure Automation](https://azure.microsoft.com/products/automation) includes process automation with runbooks that implement complex logic using PowerShell code to improve efficiency.
 This service can also add business value by reducing errors and lowering operational costs.
-- [Power BI](/power-bi) can turn your data into analytics and reports that provide real-time insights.
+- [Power BI](/power-bi) can turn data into analytics and reports that provide real-time insights.
 Whether your data is cloud-based or on-premises, Azure and Power BI have the integration and connectivity to bring visualizations and analytics to life.

 ### Alternatives